Florida knocks No. 9 Ole Miss out of College Football Playoff contention, 24-17 in the Swamp

-GAINESVILLE, Fla. — (AP) — DJ Lagway threw two touchdown passes, Montrell Johnson ran for 127 yards and a score, and Florida upset No. 9 Mississippi 24-17 on Saturday to knock the Rebels out of College Football Playoff contention.
+DJ Lagway threw two touchdown passes, Montrell Johnson ran for 127 yards and a score, and the Gators upset No. 9 Mississippi 24-17 on Saturday to knock the Rebels out of College Football Playoff contention.

-The Gators (6-5, 4-4 Southeastern Conference), who topped LSU last week, beat ranked teams in consecutive weeks for the first time since 2008 and became bowl eligible.
-The late-season spurt provided another vote of confidence for coach Billy Napier, who is expected back for a fourth season.
+Florida (6-5, 4-4 Southeastern Conference), which topped LSU last Saturday in the Swamp, beat ranked teams in consecutive weeks for the first time since 2008.

+“We’re just getting started,” said Napier, who is expected back for a fourth season in 2025.
+“This is part of the big-picture journey.
+Belief is the most powerful thing in the world.”

-Ole Miss (8-3, 4-3), which entered the day as a 10-point favorite, lost for the first time in four games and surely will drop out of the 12-team playoff picture.
-The Rebels ranked ninth in the latest CFP and needed only to avoid stumbling down the stretch against Florida and lowly Mississippi State to clinch a spot in the playoff field.
+Ole Miss (8-3, 4-3), which was a 10-point favorite, lost for the first time in four games and will drop out of the 12-team playoff picture.
+The Rebels ranked ninth in the latest CFP and needed only to avoid a letdown against Florida and lowly Mississippi State to clinch a spot in the playoff field.

+“Obviously a lot was at stake, and we didn’t come through,” coach Lane Kiffin said.
+“A lot of missed opportunities.”

-But coach Lane Kiffin’s team failed to score in three trips inside the red zone and dropped countless passes in perfect weather.
+The Rebels failed to score in three trips inside the red zone and dropped countless passes in perfect weather, miscues Kiffin called “very unusual.”

-Bryce Thornton intercepted passes to end Ole Miss' last two drives, including one with 17 seconds remaining that sent nearly the entire Florida team into a raucous celebration in the end zone.
+Still, Ole Miss had chances late.
+But Jaxson Dart threw interceptions to end the team’s last two drives.
+Bryce Thornton, beaten for a touchdown in the first half, picked off both.
+The second one came with 17 seconds remaining and set up a raucous celebration by defenders in the end zone.

-Jaxson Dart completed 24 of 41 passes for 323 yards, with two TDs and the two picks.
-He also scrambled 14 times for a team-high 71 yards.
+Dart completed 24 of 41 passes for 323 yards, with two TDs and the two picks.
+He was sacked four times and also scrambled 14 times for a team-high 71 yards.

+“You look at the way we played, we had a chip on our shoulder for sure,” defensive tackle Cam Jackson said.

+Read: Marta’s magic helped get the Pride to Saturday’s NWSL title game against the Washington Spirit

 The Rebels probably would have had a comfortable lead had it not been for repeated failures inside the 20-yard line.
 Defensive tackle J.J.
 Pegues, a 325-pound wrecking ball out of the backfield, was stopped on two fourth-down runs inside the 20-yard line, and Caden Davis missed a 34-yard field goal in the second quarter.

-Ole Miss also dropped an egregious number of passes, including at least three that probably would have been touchdowns.
+Ole Miss’ drops were egregious, including at least three that probably would have been touchdowns.
 Jordan Watkins (twice), Wells (twice), Dae’Quan Wright and star receiver Tre Harris were among the droppers.

 Days after Kiffin raved about the health of his team, the Rebels had three starters go down with injuries.

-Harris, returning after missing the last three games with a lower-body injury, left with an apparent groin injury in the second quarter.
+Harris, returning after missing the last three games with a strained groin, re-injured it the second quarter and did not return.

+Read: Tickets for the 2025 NFL Pro Bowl Games are on sale

 Safety Yam Banks also was carted off the field after injuring his left knee, and center Reece McIntyre left the game.
 Right tackle Micah Pettus also was injured on a play but was able to return.

-The graduating class also includes running back Montrell Johnson, defensive tackle Desmond Watson and cornerback Jason Marshall, who also is out for the season.
+The graduating class also includes Johnson, defensive tackle Desmond Watson and cornerback Jason Marshall, who also is out for the season.

 Mississippi: The Rebels needed better offensive balance.
 Playing without running back Henry Parrish Jr. (knee) for the second consecutive game, Ole Miss threw the ball 41 times.
 Dart also scrambled 14 more.
 It worked at times against Florida’s depleted secondary but wasn’t a recipe for success.